arborchat/arborchat/technical-overview.md

 We hope to explore many of the possibilities, and we encourage anyone with an idea for a new way to visualize the tree to try it out or describe it to us!

-Our current terminal client for Arbor is called `wisteria`.
-It's written in Go, and you can find it [here](https://git.sr.ht/~whereswaldon/wisteria).
+Our [current terminal client](https://git.sr.ht/~whereswaldon/wisteria) for Arbor is called `wisteria` and is written in Go.